1986

 And there was one interview

-in which the reporter wanted to know something completely different but David
+in which the reporter wanted to know something completely different, but Dave

-and Fletch didn't bother, talked about whatever they wanted to.
+and Fletch didn't bother, talked about whatever they wanted.

 Plus I'm in a good position to look after them properly, but that doesn't